jcsmurph/workoutapp/README.md

   1. Learn the process of web application development from scratch
   2. Gain a better understanding of both backend and frontend development
-  3. Build a complimentary mobile app for Andriod
+  3. Build a complimentary mobile app for Andriod <- In Progress

 The tech stack is planned as the following:

 FrontEnd: TBD.
 Most likely React
-BackEnd: Spring Boot
+BackEnd: Java/Spring Boot
 DataBase: MySQL